LSWarss/Steganographer/README.md

 ## Description

 Steganography app for your iPhone!
-It let's user text inside the choosen image.
+It let's user text inside the chosen image.